 -

-At the organization level, create a tag key and tag value that you will use to define whether a project or folder should be exempt from the organization policy.
+At the organization level, create a tag key and tag value that you will use to define whether a resource should be exempt from the organization policy.
 We recommend creating a tag with the key

 disableServiceAccountKeyCreation